nimdone/nimdone-88471/src/pages/blog/working-from-home.md

 ---
-title: 68% of presenters need at least 5 hours
+title: 68% of presenters need at least 5 hours to make a 40 slide presentation
 excerpt: >-
   We asked teaching faculty about some key metrics including time spent in making presentations.